-Opec+ Maintains Output Reduction To Boost Oil Prices
+OPEC+ Maintains Output Reduction To Boost Oil Prices

 Crude prices have eased in more recent days, however, as markets worry over a slowing economy and interest rates remaining high for longer in the United States and Europe.

-In a statement following a virtual meeting, Opec+ said its Joint Ministerial Monitoring Committee (JMMC)“reaffirmed the commitment of its member countries” to maintain its production reduction strategy valid until the end of 2024.

-The panel added that it stands“ready to take additional measures at any time” depending on market conditions.

-The JMMC also praised the“efforts... of Saudi Arabia” to voluntarily reduce its production by one million barrels per day (bpd) since July.
+The JMMC also praised the "efforts... of Saudi Arabia" to voluntarily reduce its production by 1 million barrels per day (bpd) since July.

 The Saudi Ministry of Energy confirmed that the voluntary cut would continue until the end of 2023.

-It added that the kingdom's production would amount to about nine million bpd in November and December.
+It added that the kingdom's production would amount to about 9 million bpd in November and December.

 Both Riyadh and Moscow stressed that they would review their cuts next month to decide whether to deepen them or increase production.